-Ways to Commemorate Scout Sunday and Scout Sabbath
+Ways to Commemorate Scout Sunday, Scout Sabbath, and Scout Jumuah

-Below are just a few of the ways your pack can celebrate Scout Sunday or Scout Sabbath.
+Below are just a few of the ways your pack can celebrate Scout Sunday, Scout Sabbath, or Scout Jumuah.

-- Wear your Scout uniform and sit together at the front of the church or synagogue.
+- Wear your Scout uniform and sit together at the front of the church, synagogue, or mosque.
 If your unit is not sponsored by a faith-based organization, wear your uniform to your home church.